 His stunt worked.
 At $300 a pop, he sold seven elevators that year, 15 in 1855 and launched a business that is still very successful today.

-It did.
+Spoiler alert: It did.
 In fact, Mr. Otis began selling more elevators, too.
 Many more.
-By the 1870's there were 200o Otis elevators in service.
-Thanks to the new ease of scaling them, buildings were able to rise higher.
+By the 1870's there were 2000 Otis elevators in service.
+Thanks to the new ease of scaling them, buildings were able to rise higher than ever.
 And as the skyline of New York changed, so did the economics.

 Imagine it's 1850 and you live on the fourth (the top!) floor of an apartment building.
 Sure, you may have a better view, but you're also climbing four inconvenient flights of stairs every time you go in or out so you're probably paying less rent than your lucky neighbor who lives on the ground level.
 Fast forward 30 years and you've moved to another building with a newfangled elevator (and thank God because you're 30 years older and your knees are probably killing you).
 But wait, your new landlord wants double the price for the top floor because it's farther away from all the noise and filth of the street without the inconvenience of a walk-up.

 As buildings grew taller and taller, owners could not only build more apartments or offices on the same size plot of land, they could charge more for them as well.
 All they had to do was hire an elevator operator.
 This newly-created job was necessary because, unlike elevators of today, the early models were manual — controlled by a lever which started and stopped the mechanism.
 Operators needed to time their movements perfectly to deliver their "cab" to the correct floor.